This guide gets Spooky from zero to first successful traffic with the fewest moving parts possible.

 INFO spooky: listening on 0.0.0.0:9889 protocol=http3

-INFO spooky: upstream pool ready pool=default backends=1
+INFO spooky: upstream ready upstream=default backends=1

 Step 6: Verify HTTP/3